taikiy/kernel/doc/real_mode_development.md

-# Real Mode Development
+# Real Mode Development - Bootloader

 ## Writing a bootloader

 Bootloader is a set of CPU instructions (usually written in assembly) that is loaded by the BIOS when a PC is booted.
-Bootloader's code sits at 0x7c00 when loaded into the memory, and must be 1-sector (= 512 bytes) long.
-The end of the bootloader code is marked by 2-byte signature `0x55AA`.
+Bootloader's code sits at 0x7c00 when loaded into the memory, and must be 1 sector (= 512 bytes) long.
+The end of the bootloader code is marked by a 2-byte signature `0x55AA`.

 ## Real Mode